ibbles/LearningCpp/Signed Vs Unsigned Integer Types.md

 ## Makes Invalid Values Unrepresentable

 Restricting what values can be passed to a function through the type system is a good way to communicate how the function is meant to be used to both programmers and the compiler.
+It simplifies the written documentation required.

-At least it would be if we didn't have implicit signed → unsigned conversions.
+At least it would be good if we didn't have implicit signed → unsigned conversions.
 And if arithmetic over- and underflow was an error instead of wrapping.
+Passing a negative signed value into a function taking an unsigned parameter is a common source of bugs [(15)](https://youtu.be/Puio5dly9N8?t=2561), making the parameter an unsigned integer type doesn't protect us from that unfortunately.

+## Integrates Well With The Standard Library Containers

+Since the standard library containers use `std::size_t`, it is not unreasonable that our code using then also should.
+By making our own container classes similar to the standard library containers we make them familiar to other C++ programmers [(18)](https://softwareengineering.stackexchange.com/questions/338088/size-t-or-int-for-dimensions-index-etc).

+## The Type Returned By `sizeof()`

+By definition, `std::size_t` is a type large enough to hold the size of any object.
+Therefore it is the type returned by `sizeof()`.
+Therefore, any time you wish to work with the size of objects in bytes, you should use `std::size_t` [(18)](https://softwareengineering.stackexchange.com/questions/338088/size-t-or-int-for-dimensions-index-etc).
+For consistency, we should also use `std::size_t` for other sizes, such as the number of elements in a container.

 ## Larger Positive Range

 An unsigned integer can address twice as many container elements as an equally-sized signed integer can.
 If you don't need a sign then don't spend a bit on it.
 When no negative numbers are required, unsigned integers are well-suited for networking and systems with little memory, because unsigned integers can store more positive numbers without taking up extra memory.
-You get double the range of positive values compared to an equally sized signed type.
-This may be important when the index type is small [(13)](https://www.open-std.org/jtc1/sc22/wg21/docs/papers/2019/p1428r0.pdf), such as 16 or possibly even 32-bit in some cases.
+This may be important when the index type is small [(13)](https://www.open-std.org/jtc1/sc22/wg21/docs/papers/2019/p1428r0.pdf), [(18)](https://softwareengineering.stackexchange.com/questions/338088/size-t-or-int-for-dimensions-index-etc), such as 16 or possibly even 32-bit in some cases.
 I'm not sure when this will become a restriction for 64-bit signed indices, the largest `std::ptrdiff_t` value is 9'223'372'036'854'775'807.
+For most modern applications on modern hardware the extra bit is not necessary [(15)](https://youtu.be/Puio5dly9N8?t=2561), does not come up in practice very much.
+The limitation only comes into effect when the container contains single-byte elements such as char, with any larger type with run out of addressable memory for the data before we run out of index values in a signed integer.

 If we chose a signed integer instead then we need to motivate the loss of maximum size.

-However, having the extra bit does not mean it is actually used.
+However, having the extra bit does not mean it is actually used [(14)](https://eigen.tuxfamily.narkive.com/ZhXOa82S/signed-or-unsigned-indexing).
 At least [GCC's standard library implementation of `vector` is limited](https://github.com/gcc-mirror/gcc/blob/releases/gcc-11.4.0/libstdc%2B%2B-v3/include/bits/stl_vector.h#L1776) to the range of `std::ptrdiff_t`, and the same is stated under _Note_ on [cppreference.com/vector/max_size](https://en.cppreference.com/w/cpp/container/vector/max_size).

 ## Single-Comparison Range Checks